How do I get a job in hospitality, leisure and tourism?

 What are the salaries like in hospitality, leisure and tourism?

 Graduate starting salaries greatly vary in the hospitality industry but career progression is often rapid and can bring with it an increase in earnings.
-Pay is often determined by the type of establishment you work for: the general manager of a small, budget hotel might earn £20,000 a year, whereas at a large five-star hotel you could receive up to £90,000.
+As your career develops, your salary is likely to reflect the type of establishment you work for and your experience.
+The general manager of a small, budget hotel might earn £20,000 a year, whereas a manager at a large five-star hotel could receive up to £90,000.
 A junior manager at a health club might be paid between £18,000 and £28,000, while a leisure club manager could earn up to £50,000, and restaurant managers can earn anything from £19,000 to £60,000 a year.

 Do I need work experience?